ushkavinda/xeneta-technical-challenge/README.md

 	```
 	Once the changes are been made, save the file and exit.

-3. Run the ansible palybook command from the **control node** to deploy the application components as containers.
+3. Run the ansible palybook command from the **Control node** to deploy the application components as containers.
 	```
 	 ansible-playbook site.yml -i inventories/dev/hosts --limit DEV_REMOTE
 	```